ibm-messaging/mq-ansible/README.md

       ansible-playbook --inventory 'inventory.ini' cleanup_test.yml
     ```

-## Installation as ansible galaxy module
+## Ansible Galaxy - Installation

-1. first be sure that you have installed the latest version
+1. First, make sure that you have the minimun required version of ansible core with
     ```
+    ansible --version
+    ```

+2. Install the latest version from our github repo with
+    ```
     ansible-galaxy collection install git+https://github.com/ibm-messaging/mq-ansible.git,main
     ```

-2. Be sure to update your ansible inventory `inventory.ini` with the proper target hosts, as you'll refer to them while running the playbook:
+    or the latest version in ansible galaxy with:
     ```
+    ansible-galaxy collection install ibm_messaging.ibmmq

+    ```
+3. In your desired working directory, make sure to create your ansible inventory `inventory.ini` with the proper target hosts, as you'll refer to them while running the playbook:
+    ```
     [mqservers]
     my.mqserver-001.dev
     my.mqserver-002.dev
     ```

-2. create now a playbook file `setup-playbook.yml` with this content
+2. Create now a playbook file `setup-playbook.yml` with the following content to try our roles and modules:
     ```
     ---
     - name: prepares MQ server